 We have audited the consolidated financial statements of NBCUniversal Media, LLC and subsidiaries (the "Company") as of December 31, 2019 and 2018, and for each of the three years in the period ended December 31, 2019, and have issued our report thereon dated January 30, 2020; such consolidated financial statements and report are included elsewhere in this Form 10-K. Our audits also included the consolidated financial statement schedule of the Company listed in the Index at Item 15.
 This consolidated financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the Company's consolidated financial statement schedule based on our audits.
-In our opinion, such consolidated financial statement schedule, when considered in relation to the consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, such consolidated financial statement schedule based on our audits.
+In our opinion, such consolidated financial statement schedule financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.